plb500/AutoBloomer-SensorModule/README.md

     - Soil moisture

 ### Hardware Interface Board
 The HIB consists of two distinct pieces of hardware.
 One section provides power and hardware control to the Raspberry Pi powering the [AutoBloomer controller](https://github.com/plb500/AutoBloomer-Controller), along with a RTC module and interfacing to relays.
-The other section is the sensor module which provides data from feed level sensors along with the current RTC battery module.
+The other section is the sensor module which provides data from feed level sensors along with the current RTC battery module voltage.
 These are grouped as follows:
 - Group 0
   - RTC battery level
 - Group 1